bernd-roth/WakeOnLan/README.md

     immediately
 6. Choose whether to import server/clients from CSV or Database
 7. Groups of server and/or clients can be woke up either from an imported Csv or from the database content
 8. Exporting database/table entries to csv file
+9. Importing server_client.txt file into database